 While miter saws undoubtedly cause several accidents annually, there is barely any information about fatalities related to the tool’s usage.
 Typically, these severe incidents lead to wounding or amputations.

 Before you use a miter saw, don’t forget to set the blade guard in the right position.
 If it’s damaged, we suggest replacing it right away.
 After that, you should use clamps instead of manually guiding the material to avoid high chances of blade contact.

 These features come in two variations; the spring-loaded trigger and pre-travel.
 The latter has a higher chance of staring unintentionally than spring-loaded ones, as these controls include unique motions.

 Legal and Civil Rights

-It is important for miter saw owners/users to understand the liability laws pertaining to their area.
-Manufacturers of all tools, including miter saws, are legally responsible to bring out products that are safe for the intended users.
+It is important for miter saw owners/users understand the liability laws about their area.
+Manufacturers of all tools, including miter saws like DWS779 and DWS780, are legally responsible to bring out products that are safe for the intended users.